 Xarray

-The Tilebox Python client provides access to your satellite data in the form of a xarray.Dataset.
-This brings a great number of benefits compared to custom Tilebox specific data structures such as:
+The Tilebox Python client provides access to satellite data as an xarray.Dataset.
+This approach offers a great number of benefits over custom Tilebox-specific data structures:

 satellite_data

-dataset contains different dimensions, coordinates and variablestime
+dataset contains dimensions, coordinates, and variables. - The

-non-dimension coordinate contains datetime values.
-This is the time when the data was ingested into the Tilebox database.
-Non-dimension coordinates are variables that contain coordinate data, but are not used for label based indexing and alignment.
-They can even be multidimensional- The dataset contains 28 variables
+non-dimension coordinate holds datetime values for when the data was ingested into Tilebox.
+Non-dimension coordinates carry coordinate data but are not used for label-based indexing.
+They can even be multidimensional. - The dataset includes 28 variables.

 bands